zalando/friboo/README.md

 [![Build Status](https://travis-ci.org/zalando-stups/friboo.svg?branch=master)](https://travis-ci.org/zalando-stups/friboo)
 [![Coverage Status](https://coveralls.io/repos/zalando-stups/friboo/badge.svg?branch=master&service=github)](https://coveralls.io/github/zalando-stups/friboo?branch=master)

 **Friboo** is a lightweight utility library for writing microservices in Clojure.
-It provides several components that you can use with Stuart Sierra's [component lifecycle framework](https://github.com/stuartsierra/component).
+It provides several components that you can use with Stuart Sierra's [Component lifecycle framework](https://github.com/stuartsierra/component).

 Friboo encourages an "API First" approach based on the [Swagger specification](http://swagger.io/).
-This means that the REST API is defined as YAML.
+As such, the REST API is defined as YAML.

 ## Why Friboo?
+[** These could use a bit more "selling."
+Show a bit more how these options make work faster, easier, solve problems.
+Also, there's no explicit mention of OAuth2 here, even though it's in the tagline.]

-— Friboo allows you to first define your API in a portable, language-agnostic format, and then implement it (with the help of [swagger1st](https://github.com/sarnowski/swagger1st)).
+- Friboo allows you to first define your API in a portable, language-agnostic format, and then implement it (with the help of [swagger1st](https://github.com/sarnowski/swagger1st)).
-— It contains ready-made components/building blocks for your applications: An HTTP server, DB access layer, and more.
+- It contains ready-made components/building blocks for your applications: An HTTP server, DB access layer, an audit log (in case you have compliance requirements to follow), and more.
 See [Helpful components](#helpful-components)).
-3. It contains the "glue code" for you, and there is already a recommended way of doing things.
+- It contains the "glue code" for you, and there is already a recommended way of doing things.

+## Development Status
+[**include here** + link to the contributor guidelines.]

 ## Getting Started